Knowledge and Discipline Lead to Trust and Self Preservation Just as Fear and Ignorance Lead to Shame, Greed, Illness, and Death

 SAFETY; NOT ABSTINENCE IS THE PRIORITY of the only educational program that can deliver sensible training for K12 students comprised of Basic and Advanced First Aid training proposed by the National Academy of Sciences in the EMS White Paper (1966); Drug Administration, including dose calculations; Personal Medical Management that will enable citizens to handle routine illness and enable patients to communicate better with providers, reducing the incidence of discrimination; Nutrition and Pharmacology that provides a solid foundation of how medicine and food interact with the human body; and, Safety and Discipline Skills that will form an integral part of all course work and activity.
 This is education that builds PUBLIC RESPONSIBILITY

-The Drug Use Education Process demonstrates how broader interpretations of pharmacotherapeutic necessity can transform adverse social behavior into individualized and safely self-administered medical care, extending the privilege for equal drug access to adult citizens following completion of K12 medical and pharmacology education, and / or post-graduate training and licensing with the purposes to provide basic and advanced first aid medical support, treat common disorders, disease, and injuries independent of a medical practitioner, and enhance the quality of healthcare encounters at every stage of life, while permitting medically beneficial responsible drug use, thus, mitigating due process violations and the demand for illicit substances.
+The Drug Use Education Process demonstrates how broader interpretations of pharmacotherapeutic necessity can transform adverse social behavior into individualized and safely self-administered medical care, extending the privilege for equal drug access to adult citizens following completion of K12 medical and pharmacology education, and / or post-graduate training and licensing with the purposes to provide basic and advanced first aid, treat common disorders, disease, and injuries independent of a medical practitioner, and enhance the quality of healthcare encounters at every stage of life, while permitting medically beneficial responsible drug use, thus, mitigating due process violations and the demand for illicit substances.
 The DUE Process model was cast as the centerpiece of the Drug Use Education Process Initiative submitted to Senator Dianne Feinstein in March 2008.
 The DUE Process Model was inspired by President Lyndon Johnson’s 1966 program enforcing motor vehicle safety.

 If the safety of our youth is important, then